-The light source is placed in the sensor and is powered by the transmitter via the lamp cable.
+The light source is placed in the sensor.
 The receiving silicon photodiodes are placed in the sensor as well.
-The produced photo currents are transmitted to the transmitter via the detector cable.
-In InPro8400 sensors photodiodes are placed in angles of 0° (direct beam) and 12° (forward scattered beam) of the emitted light beam.
-In InPro8500 sensors photodiodes are placed in angles of 0°, 12° and 90° (sideward scattered beam) of the emitted light beam.
-The 0° detector measures the direct light, the 12° and 90° detectors measure the intensity of the scattered light.
+The produced photocurrents are converted to turbidity values in the sensor and the resulting turbidity values are transferred to the transmitter via the RS485 cable.
+The photodiodes are placed in angles of 0°, 25° (forward scattered beam ) and 90° (sideward scattered beam) of the emitted light beam.
+The 0° detector measures the direct light, the 25° and 90° detectors measure the intensity of the scattered light.

-METTLER TOLEDO InPro8400 and InPro8500 series turbidity sensors take advantage of the so called ratio measurement.
-The signals of scattered and direct light detectors will be processed by the transmitter, amplified, divided and shown as turbidity values on the display and mA outputs:
+METTLER TOLEDO InPro 8600 turbidity sensors take advantage of the so called ratio measurement.
+The signals of scattered and direct light detectors will be processed by the sensor, amplified, divided and shown as turbidity values on the display of the transmitter and mA outputs: